Basic information on sexual orientation

 - That there is only one normal, natural, and moral sexual behavior.
 It involves sexual activity between a man and woman -- perhaps only by a couple who are married to each other.

 - That there are three normal, natural, and morally neutral sexual orientations.
 These are not defined according to one's behavior.
 Rather, they are primarily defined by feelings of attraction to:

 - Only persons of the opposite sex.
 They have a heterosexual orientation and include about 90% of al adults;

 - Only persons of the same sex for about 5% of adults who have a homosexual orientation;

 Some regard asexuality -- lack of sexual attraction to other people -- as a fourth sexual orientation.

-Finally, although a particular sexual orientation may be considered morally neutral, people overwhelmingly regard it as immoral if it is not mutually agreeable, not consensual, not safe, free of the possibility of unwanted pregnancy, etc.
+Finally, although a particular sexual orientation may be considered morally neutral, people overwhelmingly regard any sexual behavior as immoral if it is not mutually agreeable, not consensual, not safe, free of the possibility of unwanted pregnancy, etc.

 There is little or no agreement about the cause(s) of sexual orientation, whether it is chosen, pre-determined by the genes in the person's DNA, caused by poor parenting, caused by sexual victimization as a child, etc. There is also no agreement on the morality of various forms of sexual behavior.

-Beliefs about sexual orientation and behavior profoundly affect a person's beliefs about:
+Beliefs about sexual orientation and behavior profoundly affect what a person believes about: